-As a general rule, wherever there are customers or clients, there is a good chance that Mystery Shopping can help to improve their experiences, boosting business performance in the process.
+As a general rule, wherever there are customers or clients, there is a good chance that Mystery Shopping can help to improve their experiences, along with business performance.

-The long term success of almost any venture relies on customers or clients being satisfied (preferably more than satisfied) at the end of a transaction and of course, persuaded to buy in the first place.
+The long-term success of almost any venture relies on customers or clients being satisfied (preferably more than satisfied) at the end of a transaction and, of course, inclined to buy in the first place.

 It can be combined to great effect with other feedback and reporting tools and techniques to provide powerful, up-to-date performance information, and to inform management decisions.